 Amongst the many, MANY films he’s starred in since 2000, some of the highlights include a highly amusing turn in Kick Ass (2010), a serious performance in Joe (2014), and an utterly off the wall, insane outing in the high-concept film Mom and Dad (2017).

-Now, any actor will have ups and downs with their project decisions, but is there any reasoning behind what Cage’s agent offers the man?
+But is there any reasoning behind what Cage’s agent offers the man?
 Let us consider the downside to his acting style.

 Now, apparently Cage has quite an extravagant lifestyle – he owns many multi-million dollar properties and often blows a lot of his money on strange purchases.